INET-Complexity/ESL/README.md

 # ESL
 The Economic Simulation Library (ESL) provides an extensive collection of high-performance algorithms and data structures used to develop agent-based models for economic and financial simulation.
 The library is designed to take advantage of different computer architectures.
-In order to facilitate rapid iteration during model development the library  is developed to be used from Python, and is written in C++ in order to best use parallel
+In order to facilitate rapid iteration during model development the library  is developed to be used from Python, and is written in C++.

 # Features